 Where appropriate, we value projects that:

-- harness the learning potential of mixed methods and interdisciplinary work
+- Harness the learning potential of mixed methods and interdisciplinary work.

-- involve practitioners or policymakers in meaningful ways to shape the research questions, interpret preliminary and final results, and communicate their implications for policy and practice
+- Involve practitioners or policymakers in meaningful ways to shape the research questions, interpret preliminary and final results, and communicate their implications for policy and practice.

-- combine senior and junior staff in ways that facilitate mentoring of junior staff
+- Combine senior and junior staff in ways that facilitate mentoring of junior staff.

-are led by members of racial or ethnic groups underrepresented in academic fields - generate data useful to other researchers and make such data available for public use
+- Generate data useful to other researchers and make such data available for public use.

-- demonstrate significant creativity and potential to advance the field, for example by introducing new research paradigms or extending existing methods, measures and analytic tools to allow for comparison across studies.
+- Demonstrate significant creativity and potential to advance the field, for example by introducing new research paradigms or extending existing methods, measures and analytic tools to allow for comparison across studies.